Staal, Stalock lead Wild past Kings 5-1

 With the game tied at 1, Staal took a pass from Jason Zucker at the blue line, skated in alone on Quick’s left and beat him over his far shoulder for his third goal of the season at 17:04 of the second.

-Minnesota put it away with a three-goal flurry in the third.
+Minnesota put it away with a three-goal flurry in the third as the Kings defense began to falter.

+“When you start to press and you get frustrated, you work your way out of structure,” Los Angeles coach Todd McLellan said.
+“You could see the mistakes at 3-1, especially at 4-1 (we) started to leak.
+We were lucky we didn’t give up … six.”

 The Wild took a 1-0 lead on Mayhew’s second goal of the season at 5:50 of the first period.
-Dumba took a pass at the right point, skated to the top of the faceoff circle and fired a wrist shot that deflected off Mayhew and in.

-Los Angeles evened the score early in the second when Hutton got his first goal as a King.
-After gaining the zone, Adrian Kempe dropped a pass for Hutton, who beat Stalock on a one-timer from the high slot.
+Los Angeles evened the score early in the second when Hutton got his first goal as a King on a one-timer from the high slot.

+That was all the Kings would get against Stalock, who bounced back after giving up four goals in a loss at Nashville on Thursday.

+“He kept us in when we needed to be kept in,” Wild coach Bruce Boudreau said.
+“He wasn’t happy with his game in Nashville, and he comes right back and you could tell he was on point in everything today.”

-Less than a minute later, Stalock made an acrobatic save to stop Jeff Carter on a 2-on-1 to keep the game tied.
+Less than a minute after Hutton’s goal, Stalock made an acrobatic save to stop Jeff Carter on a 2-on-1 to keep the game tied.

+“They had a great chance and Alex shut the door at that point,” Boudreau said.
+“That was a huge, huge play for us.”

 The Kings outshot the Wild 14-5 in the second, but Minnesota killed off consecutive penalties before taking a 2-1 lead late in the period on Staal’s goal.